An Unprecedented University Commitment to Diversity and Global Engagement

 Supporting a World Class Faculty and Staff

-Implement programs to support an integrated Teacher-Scholar development model that works across the span of a faculty career and responds to the distinct challenges and opportunities of different career stages.
+Implement programs to support an integrated Teacher-Scholar-Mentor development model that works across the span of a faculty career and responds to the distinct challenges and opportunities of different career stages.

 Attaining the Highest Levels of Achievement across our Academic Programs

 Continue to strengthen academic engagement during Winter Term with consideration of on and off campus opportunities and study new curricular and co-curricular Winter Term programming and opportunities for first-year students.

 Develop a five-year plan for design thinking, and continue to generate, deliver, and assess opportunities for students, faculty, and staff to gain the confidence and ability to apply design thinking process, methods, and mindset to challenges.

 Complete alignment of teacher licensure programs with CAEP (Council for the Accreditation of Educator Preparation) at the undergraduate level and alignment at the graduate level.

 Establish a workgroup to evaluate current higher education trends related to credentials and develop recommendations regarding future possibilities for Elon, including engagement of local community members and alumni.